SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Inspector/Inspector.md

 These two methods ensure that the tab is only displayed when there are only numbers in the collection.

-### Adding a raw view of a specific element of the collection and removing the evaluator
+### Adding a raw view of a specific element of the collection

 Sometimes you may want to provide addition tab but without any interpretation about the contents.
 This is what we call a raw view.
 For this we have to return an instance of
 `StRawInspectionPresenter`.